Porsche Unseen: Concept vehicles from the book

 On the publish date of Porsche Unseen, November 11, 2020, the 15 unrevealed concept vehicles from the book were shown online.
-The following is a list of the concepts detailed in the book.
+The following below here is a list of the concepts detailed in the book.

 Porsche 904 Living Legend

-The Porsche 904 Living Legend is a sports car concept, designed and built by Porsche in 2013, based on the same platform used by the Volkswagen XL1 and the Volkswagen XL Sport Concept, designed as a modern interpretation of the Porsche 904.
-Weighing at just over 900 kg (1,984 lbs), the concept retains the general contours found in the XL1, and Porsche even said that the likely powertrain for the 904 Living Legend would be the Ducati V2 engine carried over from the XL Sport Concept.
+The Porsche 904 Living Legend is a sports car concept, designed and built by Porsche in 2013, based on the same platform used by the Volkswagen XL1, designed as a modern interpretation of the Porsche 904.
+Weighing at just over 900 kg (1,984 lbs), the concept retains the general contours found in the XL1, and Porsche even said that the likely powertrain for the 904 Living Legend would be the Ducati V-twin engine carried over from the Ducati 1199.
 Some of the design elements such as the back fascia were carried over for the second-generation Porsche 935.

 Porsche 906 Living Legend

-The Porsche 906 Living Legend is a racing-inspired supercar concept, designed and built by Porsche in 2005, designed with the intent to pay hommage to the original Porsche 906.
+The Porsche 906 Living Legend is a racing-inspired supercar concept, designed and built by Porsche in 2015, designed with the intent to pay hommage to the original Porsche 906.
 The 906 Living Legend essentially was a design study meant to preview future electric cars like the Porsche Taycan, and some of its design elements like the wheels and the style of the headlights did end up into the concept that previewed the Taycan, the Porsche Mission E. The company said that the likely powertrain for the 906 Living Legend would have been 4 electric motors powering each wheel.

 Porsche 911 Vision Safari

-The Porsche 911 Vision Safari a sports car-based rally car concept, designed and built by Porsche in 2012, based on the Porsche 911 (generation 991) and harkening back to the original car, the Porsche 911 SC Safari from 1978.
+The Porsche 911 Vision Safari a sports car-based rally car concept, designed and built by Porsche in 2012, based on the Porsche 911 (991) and harkening back to the original car, the Porsche 911 SC Safari from 1978.
 The 911 Vision Safari concept features a raised suspension, reinforced wheel housings, large bumpers, a rally-focused cockpit with race seats and a roll cage, quad-exhaust tips, special Martini livery, and a special shelf mounted above a fan behind the seats, meant to cool down the driver's helmet.
 Being a fully-driveable prototype, the concept showcased its off-roading capabilities by being tested on a gravel track at the Weissach test facility. being first driven by the designer, Michael Mauer, where Porsche tests their SUVs, the Cayenne and Macan.
 Performance remains the same as the standard Porsche 911 (generation 991).